 Set the Priority of Call of Duty’s Process to High

-- Now head to the Details Tab.
+- Then head over to the Details Tab.

 Deactivate In-game Overlays from Programs